bruxisma/brujeria/docs/extensions.rst

 or any of the other files it depends on (such as headers) change, the minimal set of files are recompiled and then relinked into the extension module.
-This saves quite a bit of time when developing, and currently distutils and setuptools do not support this approach.
+This saves quite a bit of time when developing, and currently distutils and setuptools do not support this approach, while most existing build systems do.

 Prototyping Imports
 -------------------